Wherever you are in the world, we can deliver a digital history lesson straight to your classroom with our live Virtual Outreach sessions.

 Our pricing for virtual outreach across any of our available platforms is as follows from September 2021:

 We recommend our virtual outreach sessions for class sizes of up to 40 children, so that all pupils have the opportunity to interact with the virtual guests but you can discuss your exact requirements when placing your booking.

-Home Education groups: We are happy to take bookings from home education organisations looking to book several families onto the same virtual outreach session.
-If you are a home educator and you are interested in taking part in a virtual outreach, please contact our Reservations Team to discuss your requirements.
+Home Education groups: We are happy to take bookings for several families on the same virtual outreach session.
+Please contact our Reservations Team to discuss your requirements.

 To place a booking or to discuss your options further, please contact our Reservations Team at email@example.com or by phone on 01904615505.

 Due to the current coronavirus situation we are unable to offer our usual outreach visits at the present time; please sign up to our Learning mailing list to get the latest news on our offer as soon as it becomes available.
 If your enquiry is urgent, contact our Reservations Team at firstname.lastname@example.org or by phone on 01904615505.